-Buddhism is a religion and philosophy grounded on the lessons of the Buddha, who lived in between 563 and 483 BCE.
+Buddhism is a religion and philosophy grounded on the lessons of Gautam Buddha (Prince Siddhartha), who lived between 563 and 483 BCE.
 Buddhism spread all over the ancient Indian sub-continent and continued to spread into Southeast, East Asia, Central, and Eastern Europe.
 Believers of Buddhism are called Buddhists.
 Buddhist ethics are based on the principles of non-violence and self-control.
 In the antiquity of Buddhism, six Buddhist councils were summoned.
 These councils were held under the patronage of various rulers and chaired by different monks.
 The agenda of these councils was to conserve the sanctity of Buddhism and to spread the religion.
 Buddhist councils are an important topic for the History Syllabus of the UPSC, both for optionals and General Studies.
 In this article, we will discuss in brief about the six Buddhist Councils for the IAS exam.

 To read more on History for UPSC, visit:

 The Six Buddhist Councils